 - Surgery – such as a knee arthroscopy or an operation to treat carpal tunnel syndrome.

-The cause of CRPS
+Cause of CRPS

 Triggering factors, called ‘disease mechanisms’, are thought to include:

 - Somatic nervous system dysfunction – the somatic nervous system passes messages between the brain and limbs through the spinal cord.
 A person with CRPS may experience sensations like gentle touch or warmth or cold as being painful (allodynia) – for example, clothing against the skin or air blowing over a limb.
-A person with CRPS may also experience strange sensations such as clumsiness or feeling that their limb doesn’t belong to their body.
+A person with CRPS may also experience strange sensations, such as clumsiness or feeling that their limb doesn’t belong to their body

 - Hypoxia – CRPS may tighten blood vessels.
-Restricted blood flow reduces oxygen in the body’s tissues (hypoxia), which causes pain.
+Restricted blood flow reduces oxygen in the body’s tissues (hypoxia), which causes pain

 - Psychological factors – some doctors think that a person’s reaction to a stressful life event can trigger CRPS, while other doctors strongly disagree.
 Current research suggests that psychological factors do not play a major role in the onset of CRPS, except in cases of extreme stress.
 Psychological factors can, however, play an important role in how well a person copes with CRPS.